Explore this Section

-Students studying medicine can opt to take a year out of their undergraduate medical studies in order to study a subject area in greater depth, before returning to complete the medical course.
+Medical students can opt to take a year out of their undergraduate studies in order to pursue a relevant subject area in greater depth, before returning to complete the medical course.
 To intercalate at MA level, students must have completed the fourth year of a medical degree.
 Intercalating students would take the MA in Medical Ethics and Law as full-time students to ensure that the course is completed within one year.

 The MA in Medical Law and Ethics includes both taught sessions and a chance for students to write a dissertation on a topic in health care ethics or law on a topic of their choosing related to the course.
 Teaching occurs in four three-day modules that run between September and April.
 This innovative structure has proved particularly popular with health care professionals in full-time employment as it allows students to combine study with full-time work, and family and other commitments.
 It also enables students who are based in all areas of the UK and beyond to attend.
 Contact between students and staff, and between students, is facilitated between modules to create a distinctive student community.

 The MA requires the successful completion of 180 M Level credits, made up of four 30-credit taught modules and a 60-credit dissertation.
 It can be taken either full-time or part-time.
 When taken part-time the four taught modules are completed in the first year, with the dissertation being completed in the second year.
 When taking this route there are no specific attendance requirements during the second year apart from a one-day research skills workshop – you may meet your supervisor at mutually convenient times, keep in touch via email or phone, or use a combination of methods.

-If the course is being taken full-time, it can be completed within one year with the dissertation being submitted at the start of September.
+When taken full-time, the course is completed within one year with the dissertation being submitted at the start of September.

 Some students may not want to do the whole course.
 An alternative route is to leave after completing the four taught modules.
 Successful completion of these will lead to the award of a Postgraduate Diploma in Medical Ethics and Law.

-The content of the modules is briefly outlined below with illustrations the topics to be covered:
+The content of the modules is briefly outlined below with illustrations the topics typically covered:

 - Introduction to Moral and Legal Concepts: This module provides an introduction to the concepts and theories used on the course.
 It explores the distinction between consequentialist and deontological theories of ethics, the relationship between law and morality and the nature of moral and legal rights, as well as providing an introduction to some basic legal concepts, the structure of the English legal system, and the Human Rights Act.